For Fans of The Expanse Who Love Romance

 Who is The Starfall Accord for?

-If you've been searching for a book where the universe stays dangerous and the relationship stays honest, this is for you.
+Readers who love gritty, realistic science fiction and romance in equal measure.
+If you have been searching for a book where the universe stays dangerous and the relationship stays honest, this is for you.
+Fans of The Expanse who want more emotional weight at the center of the story will find it here.

 Where can I buy The Starfall Accord?